Sorry, you need to enable JavaScript to visit this website.

 We can do a lot within our supply chain to help protect and enhance biodiversity.
 Through increasing regenerative agricultural practices, we can help protect waterways, improve farm management and plant trees, hedgerows and cover crops.

-Our efforts to enhance biodiversity are integrated in our Net Zero Roadmap, our agriculture framework, our Forest Positive strategy and our approaches to responsible sourcing and water stewardship.
+Our efforts to enhance biodiversity are integrated in our Net Zero Roadmap, our agriculture framework, our work on forests and our approaches to responsible sourcing and water stewardship.

 Our actions to support healthier natural ecosystems